Positive Mental and Emotional Health in Students: Solutions for longterm health and wellbeing

 · Sleep– Teens need about 8-10 hours of sleep to function at their best.
 Sleep is a critical part of mental health and overall wellbeing.
 Inadequate sleep can significantly impact mood, self-esteem and symptoms of anxiety and depression.
 Getting teens to stick to a routine can be especially challenging when it comes to sleep, but it is very important.
 Discuss a routine that helps them to wind down before bed.
 Help them to be reflective about the habits that seem to work well or interfere with getting a good night’s rest.
 This is a good time to discuss the use of electronics and their impacts on sleep and overall mental health too.
 It’s important that your teens can begin to regulate their own behavior and tune into what their bodies need to feel their best.

-3) Support stress management– Teens need to develop effective tools for managing stress.
+3) Support stress management– Coaching effective tools for managing stress.
 Stress and anxiety are a normal part of life, but we aren’t usually taught this and often don’t develop effective tools to help us manage it.
-Unfortunately, things can get out of balance easily for teens as they juggle challenging classes, extra-curricular activities, family responsibilities and social lives.
+Unfortunately, things can get out of balance easily for adolescents and young adults as they juggle challenging classes, extra-curricular activities, family responsibilities and social lives.
 If they don’t have some tools to manage these feelings it can escalate into more critical issues down the road.
-Developing solid time management, organization skills and study habits, along with good practices for physical health will increase self-efficacy and help your teen become an adult who can roll with the ups and downs of life’s stressors.
+Developing solid time management, organization skills and study habits, along with good practices for physical health will increase self-efficacy and help your student become an adult who can roll with the ups and downs of life’s stressors.
 Regular exercise, good nutrition and adequate sleep are integral for managing stress, as well as engaging in activities that calm the mind (such as journaling, arts/crafts, playing an instrument, participating in a sport/exercise, utilizing mindfulness apps).

 4) Listen– Encouraging teens to share their thoughts while actively listening to them with empathy and an open mind is extremely important.
 As parents, it’s easy to lecture and give advice, but try to hold back on that unless your child asks for your opinion.
 They need to know that you hear them and that you are a safe person for them to share their thoughts and concerns with.
 If you have a suggestion or advice that you would like to share, ask them if they would like to hear it.
 They may just want to express themselves and then process on their own for a while.